Menu

 For more information on the grant termination, please refer to the NPR article: Trump administration stops grant funding for school mental health.

-• 2 May 2025 2:16 PM | Anonymous member (Administrator)
+• 2 May 2025 2:16 PM | Dr. Nick Battle (Administrator)

 The National Association of Black Counselors (NABC) expresses deep concern over the recent executive orders signed by President Donald Trump, which aim to expand the powers of local law enforcement and intensify immigration enforcement efforts.
 These policies, including the expansion of 287(g) agreements and increased collaboration between local police and Immigration and Customs Enforcement (ICE), have significant psychological implications for Black communities and other marginalized groups.